jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 (1) There is a right of appeal to the High Court under this subsection against any determination of the Commission under this Act, other than the following:
   (a) a determination, or any part of a determination, made under section 52P (a section 52P determination) that sets out—
-    (i) how information disclosure regulation or negotiate/arbitrate regulation applies to regulated suppliers; or (ii) the default price-quality path that applies to regulated suppliers:
+    (i) how information disclosure regulation or negotiate/arbitrate regulation applies to regulated suppliers; or (ii) the default price-quality path that applies to regulated suppliers; or (iii) how revenue threshold regulation applies to regulated suppliers under Part 3 of Schedule 7; or (iv) the quality path that applies to regulated suppliers under Part 4 of Schedule 7; or (v) a performance requirement that applies to regulated suppliers under Part 5 of Schedule 7:
   (b) an input methodology determination (as defined in section 52Z, and for which a separate appeal right is given under that section).
 (1A) An appeal against a section 52P determination may not include an appeal against all or part of an input methodology, whether on a point of law or any other ground.
 (1B) There is a right of appeal to the High Court on a question of law against any determination of the Commission under this Act (including a determination referred to in subsection (1)).